ClaessicsGit/L2Homage/README.md

 You can click a part of the world map to go see all the zones in that part of the world.
 You can also click on the shortcuts on the left, if you don't quite remember where areas of interest are.

-When you've selected an area, you'll see something like this:
+When you've selected an area, you'll be taken to the spawn areas page.

+#### Spawns
 ![Spawn](https://user-images.githubusercontent.com/76498760/150895204-fa0507ed-a222-4223-84f1-cafdd2619010.png)

 Above is the Execution Grounds area.
 The list on the left are all the existing spawn areas, available for use.
 You can hover your mouse over each entry to see exactly where it is.
+Just right of the list of spawn areas, you can see all layers in this part of the world, if it has any.
+As you may or may not now, there's a catacomb beneath Execution Grounds.
+You can click the little thumbnail of that map to switch to that layer if you so please.
+I'll stay above grounds for this documentation though.
+Above the list of spawn areas, you'll see four buttons; Spawn Areas, Hunting Zones, Zone Names, Raids.
+Let's start with spawn areas.

-Click on it to lock it into place, and you'll see existing NPC Makers in the NPC Makers block.
+Click on a spawn area to lock it into place, and you'll see existing NPC Makers in the NPC Makers block.
+NPC Makers are responsible for spawning NPCs in an assigned area.

 If no NPC makers exist, you won't see any (for good reasons I'll say)

-NPC Makers are responsible for spawning NPCs in an assigned area.

 In the example above, I've selected the spawn zone called _dion02_2122_22_.
 There's only one NPC maker, so I selected that one.
 I can see the properties next to the NPC Maker list.
 The properties are: